 - Your hairstylist is also bleaching your strands.

-- If you’ve opted for a difficult hair coloring technique.
+- You’ve opted for a difficult hair coloring technique.

-- If you’re served a complimentary drink or snack while you wait for the hair color to set it.
+- You’re served a complimentary drink or snack while you wait for the hair color to set it.

-Moreover, the tipping percentage can differ according to your location since the salon services are priced differently in each state.
+The tipping percentage can differ according to your location since salon services are priced differently in each state.